Ben Stokes the best all-rounder England has produced, says Moeen Ali

 "I know there are past greats like Ian Botham and Andrew Flintoff but we're watching another legend in the making here.

-Ali was dropped after the second Test and replaced by Jack Leach, who stood his ground with Stokes as the pair recorded the second-highest 10-wicket stand in Test history.
+Ali was dropped after the second Test and replaced by Jack Leach, who stood his ground with Stokes as the pair recorded the second-highest 10th-wicket stand to win a Test match.

 "The decision to give him the nod over myself after Edgbaston was one I couldn't argue with," Ali added.